yumupgrades for production use, this is the repository for you.

 - Add support for conditional GET for dynamic pages

-Put Varnish on port 80 and have the greatest caching available for the Web.
+Keep Varnish on its default port 6081 and introduce it to your LEMP stack as the caching layer.
+Varnish is the greatest caching solution available for the Web.
 This will dramatically increase performance.

 Major tweaks for Varnish